 Women have varying opinions on labor and childbirth.
-Some prefer a natural, wait and see approach, while others are very anxious and eagerly interested in induction.
-In our mother's generation it was not uncommon to deliver at 42 or even 43 weeks.
+Some prefer a natural, wait-and-see approach, while others are very anxious and eagerly interested in induction.
+In our mother's generation, it was not uncommon to deliver at 42 or even 43 weeks.
 Presently many doctors will induce at 40 or 41 weeks if your cervix is favorable.
-If you would prefer the wait and see approach, or your cervix is unfavorable for induction, your doctor or midwife will monitor you and baby closely.
-You will likely have a non stress test or biophysical profile done once or even twice a week if you are overdue.
-By 42 weeks your doctor will most likely choose to induce regardless of whether you cervix is favorable or not.
+If you would prefer the wait-and-see approach, or your cervix is unfavorable for induction, your doctor or midwife will monitor you and baby closely.
+You will likely have a nonstress test or biophysical profile done once or even twice a week if you are overdue.
+By 42 weeks, your doctor will most likely choose to induce regardless of whether your cervix is favorable or not.

 If you've never done relaxation exercises or meditation this probably sounds a bit corny, but it can't hurt to try it.
-Purchase a CD if you don't have one already with relaxing music or sounds from the rainforest or beach.
-Try slow deep breaths relaxing your muscles one at a time.
+Purchase a CD, if you don't have one already, with relaxing music or sounds from the rainforest or beach.
+Try slow deep breaths, relaxing your muscles one at a time.
 Alternatively, you can purchase a CD or video that gives specific instructions on relaxation exercises.
-Now would also be a good time to practice relaxation and breathing exercises form your child birth class.
+Now would also be a good time to practice relaxation and breathing exercises from your childbirth class.

 There are a few things you can try to induce labor naturally.
 Foods such as pineapple and eggplant have been suggested as labor inducers.
 Cooked in a yummy recipe, it's certainly worth a shot.
 Cinnamon tea made from cinnamon sticks steeped in hot water is another thing you can try.
 Walking is something else you can try.
 The verdict is still out as to whether walking actually helps, but a little exercise is good for the body and soul regardless of effectiveness in inducing labor.
 There are many other tips, tricks, and old wives tales you can try naturally induce labor.
 Check with your doctor or midwife before trying anything to naturally induce labor.

-For some women keeping track of signs of labor will bring comfort and others it is plain out discouraging.
-As you pregnancy comes to an end your body will show sings or readiness for labor.
-Increasing Braxton Hicks contractions, pelvic achiness, backache, and increasing vaginal secretions are all early signs or labor.
-Early labor symptoms can begin weeks before labor, but all these signs are reassuring that your body is indeed getting ready for birth.
+For some women keeping track of signs of labor will bring comfort, and for others, it is discouraging.
+As your pregnancy comes to an end, your body will show signs or readiness for labor.
+Increasing Braxton Hicks contractions, pelvic aches, backache, and increasing vaginal secretions are all early signs or labor.
+Early labor symptoms can begin weeks before labor, but all these signs are reassuring; your body is indeed getting ready for birth.

-If you are having a hard time physically or emotionally ask for support from your family, friends, or health care provider.
-You may be shouting from the inside, but unless you tell someone they may not know how you feel.
-If you are having feelings of anxiety or depression talk to your doctor.
+If you are having a hard time physically or emotionally, ask for support from your family, friends, or healthcare provider.
+You may be shouting on the inside, but unless you tell someone, they may not know how you feel.
+If you are having feelings of anxiety or depression, talk to your doctor.